laurenernest/va.gov-team/products/health-care/beneficiary-travel/ceremonies/sprint-goals.md

 - Decision: Assumption for where the status of a claim will display

 ### Notes
-- Limited capacity with Christmas holiday and additional team PTO.
+- Limited capacity with Christmas holiday and additional team PTO
+  - Sprint review cancelled for holiday OOO so work will be incorporated in next sprint review

 ## 12/04/2023 - 12/15/2023
 ### Goals